ahsumon85/simple-spring-boot-microservice/README.md

 # Overview
 The architecture is composed by five services:

-   * `micro-eureka-server`: Service **Discovery Server** created with Eureka
+   * `micro-eureka-service`: Service **Discovery Server** created with Eureka
-   * `micro-product-service`: Simple REST service created with `Spring Boot, Spring Data JPA, MySQL` to use as a **resource service**
+   * `micro-item-service`: Simple REST service created with `Spring Boot, Spring Data JPA, MySQL` to use as a **resource service**
    * `micro-sales-service`: Simple REST service created with `Spring Boot, Spring Data JPA, MySQL` to use as a **resource service**
-   * `micro-api-getway`: API Gateway created with Zuul that uses the discovery-service to send the requests to the services.
+   * `micro-gateway-service`: API Gateway created with Zuul that uses the discovery-service to send the requests to the services.
 It uses Ribbon as a Load Balancer

 ### tools you will need
 * Maven 3.0+ is your build tool